puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 ## Uninstallation

-To Uninsuall RSAN from your Puppet Enterprise Infrastructure.
+To Uninstall RSAN from your Puppet Enterprise Infrastructure.

  - Remove the following Classification: rsan::exporter\